Here’s the recipe to my favorite Lebanese Hummus dish.

 - Use a spatula to mix the pieces that are stuck high on the sides

 If you’re lucky, they’re ready, and you’re done.
 99.99% of the time, I’m not lucky and it takes some practice beyond this point the get them to be perfect, nevertheless here’s some pointers to master it:

-Perfect hummus is when it’s super smooth like cream (in Lebanon, some restaurants peel off the garbanzo skin to get it more smooth), I don’t remove the skin because you’d lose a lot of the nutrients.
+Perfect hummus is when it’s super smooth like cream (in Lebanon, some restaurants peel off the garbanzo skin to make it even smoother).
+I don’t remove the skin because you’d lose a lot of the nutrients.

-Problem: You don’t want your hummus to be super dry, because it will get worse when you serve it and it sits on the table for sometime.
+Problem: Texture is not smooth, hummus feels thick.
+You don’t want your hummus to be dry, because it will get worse by the time you serve it.

 Fix: Taste it.
-If it can handle more lemon, then add a bit more lemon and mix again then observe.
+If it can handle more lemon, then add a bit of lemon and mix again then re-evaluate.